-In five seasons at Denison, Deegan has guided his teams to three North Coast Athletic Conference West Division Championships and four appearances in the NCAC Championship Tournament in Chillicothe.
+In six seasons at Denison, Deegan has guided his teams to three North Coast Athletic Conference West Division Championships and five appearances in the NCAC Championship Tournament in Chillicothe while posting a .622 winning percentage (153-93) which is tops in the 125+ year history of Denison baseball.
+Deegan ranks second in career victories and needs 30 wins to become the program's all-time leader.

 In 2017, the Big Red were ranked nationally for the majority of the season, marking a return to the top-25 for the first time since 2004.
-The Big Red finished the season with a record of 29-12, marking the third-highest win total in program history which dates back more than 120 years.
-In five seasons as the Denison head coach, Deegan boasts a record of 121-83 (.593).
+The Big Red finished the season with a record of 29-12, marking the third-highest win total in program history.
 On March 22, 2017 he earned career victory No. 100 by defeating his alma mater, Marietta, 6-2 in Marietta, Ohio.

 The success of the 2017 season came on the heels of a 27-14 campaign in 2016 that saw Denison earn a regional ranking throughout the season.